wangziqi2013/wangziqi2013.github.io/_posts/2018-05-21-Base-Delta-Immediate-Compression.markdown

 version_mgmt:
 ---

-This paper proposes an simple yet effective cache compression architecture.
+This paper proposes an simple and yet effective cache compression architecture.
+Compressing cache lines for L2 cache and LLC increases effective cache associativity, reducing conflict misses.
+To store the compressed cache line, the paper proposes doubling the number of tags in each set.
+This design allows at most two cache lines to be stored compactly inside a 64 byte line while maintaining the number of data storage unchanged.
+Since the majority of the resources of the cache system are devoted to data storage, only doubling the size of the tag array has a minimum effect.
+Power consumption, however, can become worse, as the comparator used for comparing tags must also be doubled.